310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Tomoya %}
 …Mmgaah!?
 Ah, huh?
 Huh, what?

-W-why are you…?
+W-Why is Hajime…?
 Morning!
-Ah—Ohhh, that’s right, we slept at school…
+Ah— Ohhh, that’s right, we slept at school…
 {% endbubble %}

 {% bubble Hajime %}
-Hehe, you’re still half-asleep.
+Heheh, you’re still half-asleep.

 …Could we talk for a bit?
 {% endbubble %}